John Wong

 What Is the Cause of Interest Rate Volatility in Interbank Markets?

-I demonstrate in this analysis that contrary to conventional wisdom, interest rate volatility isn’t caused by liquidity crunches subsequent to initial public offerings.
-Read more
+I demonstrate that contrary to conventional wisdom, interest rate volatility in Hong Kong isn’t caused by liquidity crunches subsequent to initial public offerings.

 Income Mobility and Regulation: Evidence from Canadian Immigrants